Justice-Reaper/AutoBspwmKali/README.md

 - **setWallpaper**: Configures the desktop wallpaper
 - **ipRangeGenerator**: Generates IP address ranges
 - **xcopy**: Copies file content directly to system clipboard
 - **switchJavaVersion**: Switches the active Java version in the environment
+- **kaliOptimus**: Automates repository repair, GPG fixes, full system upgrade and cleanup
 - **showHelpPanel**: Displays all commands and shortcuts of the environment

 ## Bspwm Shortcuts